tbedford/Website-Test/README.md

 ![Emacs screenshot](./images/emacs_screenshot.png "Emacs screenshot")

-OK so my website is very simple, but it does have fast page load times, and it would be a *lot* fast if I had no CSS and no syntax colouring.
+OK so my website is very simple, but it does have fast page load times, and it would be a *lot* faster if I had no CSS and no syntax colouring.